JuliaAI/MLJScientificTypes.jl/docs/src/index.md

 example pass/fail in a product test), then it should be assigned an `OrderedFactor{2}` scitype, while data with no such class (e.g., gender) should be assigned a `Multiclass{2}` scitype.
-In the `OrderedFactor{2}` case MLJ adopts the convention that "true" class come *after* the "false" class in the ordering (corresponding to the usual assignment "false=0" and "true=1").
+In the `OrderedFactor{2}` case MLJ adopts the convention that the "true" class come *after* the "false" class in the ordering (corresponding to the usual assignment "false=0" and "true=1").
 Of course, `Finite{2}` covers both cases of binary data.